ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.md

    ```
    {: pre}

    Typically, you won't set a public IP (floating IP) for an instance.
-In this case, a floating IP is set only to simply the use of the app deployed to the instance.
+In this case, a floating IP is set allow curl to the app deployed on the instance.
    {: tip}

 4. Issue the following curl command to query the database.
 The application running on the instance will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint.
 The data is the same that is available from the frontend application.